cw7734/CMSC6950-Growing-Degree-Days/README.md

 # CMSC6950-Growing-Degree-Days

 This is a project for the course CMSC6950.
+From wikipedia.org: Growing degree day(s) (GDD), also called growing degree units (GDUs), are a heuristic tool in phenology.
+GDD are a measure of heat accumulation used by horticulturists, gardeners, and farmers to predict plant and animal development rates such as the date that a flower will bloom, or a crop will reach maturity.

 ### Group member
 * Xiao Wang